sduyangmin/STDA/README.md

 # STDA: Spatio-Temporal Deviation Alignment Learning for Cross-city Fine-grained Urban Flow Inference
-This is a testing PyTorch version implementation of DualST in the following paper: "Dual-track Spatio-temporal Learning for Urban Flow Prediction with Adaptive Normalization".
+This is a testing PyTorch version implementation of STDA in the following paper: "STDA: Spatio-Temporal Deviation Alignment Learning for Cross-city Fine-grained Urban Flow Inference".